gbradburd/gitex/README.md

-Example of how a git repo works
+Example of how a git creepo works